Hassan-Radi/heracles/README.md

 The following are ideas that can be added/improved in the automation framework:

  - **[Feature]** Add support to run in the cloud using SauceLabs or BrowserStack.
- - **[Feature]** Add a `PageFactory` class that manufactures platform dependent page objects dynamically depending on the platform value.
+ - **[Feature]** Add a `PageViewFactory` class that manufactures platform dependent page objects dynamically depending on the platform value.
+This would allow our tests to be platform-agnostic and one single test can run on both Android & iOS for example (with all the platform depdendent code hidden in the abstraction layer and instantiated implicitly by the automation framework).
  - **[Improvement]** Make the WebDriver URL a variable inside the JSON file; which will allow the flexibility to run on custom grids/servers.
  - **[Improvement]** No need to provide the `.json` file extension in the `driverConfig` system property; the framework should be smart enough to know that.
  - **[Improvement]** start the Appium server programmatically from the code, instead of relying on doing it manually.

-## <a name="appiumTests"></a>Part 3: Appium tests
+## <a name="appiumTests"></a> Part 3: Appium tests
-An example of using the automation framework (build in part 2) to write some UI test cases for the Android app (using Appium as a Black-Box testing method).
+An example of using the automation framework (build in [part 2](#automationFramework)) to write some UI test cases for the Android app (using Black-Box testing method with Appium).

  - Written in IntelliJ IDE using Java (JDK 8+) and built with Maven.
  - UI tests are written using TestNG (As it allows the flexibility to create xml test suites).
- - UI pages are created using the Page Object design pattern and using the built-in `PageFactory` & `@FindBy` annotations provided by Appium.
+ - UI pages are created using the Page Object design pattern and using the built-in `PageFactory` & `@FindBy` annotations provided by Appium/Selenium.
- - You need to have the Appium installed on your machine.
+ - You need to have Appium installed on your machine.
 You can either do this by installing Appium from the command line, or an easier way would be to install the [Appium Desktop app](https://github.com/appium/appium-desktop).

 #### How to run it?
  - Make sure that you have `JAVA_HOME` & `ANDROID_HOME` added to your environment variables (Otherwise the Appium session would fail to be created).